HPT UK A4C

 We accept that PTH is commonly measured in conjunction with calcium, and sometimes vitamin D, to permit interpretation and that this recommendation will necessitate an additional sample being taken since calcium cannot be measured in EDTA plasma.
 We recommend blood samples for PTH measurement should be taken into tubes containing EDTA and the plasma separated from the cells within 24 h of venepuncture [Strong recommendation].

 I asked expert parathyroid surgeon Dr Babak Larian from ‘The Parathyroid Education Foundation in LA’, for his opinion.
 He confirmed all parathyroid hormone tests should be tested in EDTA; 'whilst pathology staff may not be concerned with the difference, providing accurate results is beneficial to both patients and consultants.
+He was astonished to hear some NHS Trusts are not concerned that there ‘isn’t much difference as it can make the diagnosis process difficult for consultants and patients, and delay treatment.

 I wrote to UDBH Trust (Derby and Burton) several times over three years providing much evidence of the benefits to EDTA over serum when testing PTH.
 Despite this evidence, and a biochemist from another Trust stating 'Does anybody test PTH in serum anymore?' and 'That is just WRONG', UDBH Trust claimed to have evidence PTH is stable in serum for up to 24 hours.
 They refused to make any changes.
 However, following communication sent to them in September 2019, I was very happy to see this notice in their blood clinic, which could well impact diagnosis positively for people in Derby, Burton, Tamworth and Lichfield, although unlikely to help get them treatment until calcium exceeds 2.85,look out for upcoming story for details).
 I hope the remaining Trusts on our list above will also make necessary changes (and not take three years to do so).